 See It from the Train: At Rhinecliff (RHI).
 Where the Rondout Creek meets the Hudson River.

 Nearest Amtrak Station: Rhinecliff (RHI)

 Status: Accessible only by boat.
 The Hudson River Maritime Museum in Kingston offers tours of both the Rondout Lighthouse and Esopus Meadows Lighthouse, as well as dual lighthouse sightseeing cruises of both.
+Tours are available from June through September.
 Visitors are transported aboard the solar-powered tour boat Solaris.
-During the pandemic, tours are limited to 12 people per trip and six people inside a lighthouse at any one time.
-Call 845-338-0071 or send an email to email@example.com for information.
+Call 845-338-0071 or send an email to firstname.lastname@example.org for information.

 According to saugertieslighthouse.com, Congress in 1834 appropriated $5,000 for a lighthouse at the mouth of the Esopus Creek at Saugerties.
 The beacon was needed to guide ships away from nearby shallows and into the Esopus Creek.
 During this era, Saugerties was a major port for commercial and passenger transportation.